laugh26/monerob/README.md

 You can now analyse this core dump with `gdb` as follows:

-`gdb /path/to/monerovd /path/to/dumpfile`
+`gdb /path/to/monerobd /path/to/dumpfile`

 Print the stack trace with `bt`

-* To run monerov within gdb:
+* To run monerob within gdb:

-Type `gdb /path/to/monerovd`
+Type `gdb /path/to/monerobd`

 Pass command-line options with `--args` followed by the relevant arguments

-Type `run` to run monerovd
+Type `run` to run monerobd

 ### Analysing memory corruption

 We use the tool `valgrind` for this.

-Run with `valgrind /path/to/monerovd`.
+Run with `valgrind /path/to/monerobd`.
 It will be slow.

 ### LMDB